Two more days at the beach, nap in the afternoons, long late dinners followed by long later intimacies. Today another tour of town.

 Katya, "Conflict resolution sister."

-Ellen, "I kinda like her cute way of saying it," she kisses Katja, then Katya, an equal opportunity kisser.
+Ellen, "I kinda like her cute version," she kisses Katja, then Katya, an equal opportunity kisser.

 They add fresh ice as it melts, lay still until all the parts are suitably frozen, pass around the aspirin bottle.
 In just under an hour, starting to feel mobile.